DeviprasadShetty9833/DSA_in_C_Tutorial/README.md

 1. Linear Data Structures:
    • Data is arranged sequentially, and each element is connected to its previous and next element.
-   • Examples: Arrays, Linked Lists, Stacks, Queues.
+   • Examples: Arrays, Stacks, Queues, Linked Lists.

 2. Nonlinear Data Structures:
    • Data is arranged in a hierarchical manner, with no strict sequence.